BulkGate/woosms/README.md

 ### Can I send a message under my company's name?

-Yes, in many countries you can use <a href="https://help.bulkgate.com/docs/en/sender-type.html#text-sender-id" target="_blank" title="Text sender">text sender ID</a> and send an SMS message under your company's name.
+Yes, in many countries you can use a <a href="https://help.bulkgate.com/docs/en/sender-type.html#text-sender-id" target="_blank" title="Text sender">text sender ID</a> and send an SMS message under your company's name.

-### Do I have to create BulkGate account during the installation in order to use WooSMS?
+### Do I have to create a BulkGate account during the installation to use the SMS plugin

 Yes.
-The SMS plugin for WooCommerce communicates with our BulkGate <a href="https://www.bulkgate.com/en/solutions/sms-gateway/target="_blank" title="SMS gateway">SMS gateway.</a> So in order to send SMS messages via this WooCommerce SMS plugin, there is a need to have a BulkGate account.
+The SMS plugin for WooCommerce communicates with our BulkGate <a href="https://www.bulkgate.com/en/solutions/sms-gateway/" target="_blank" title="SMS gateway">SMS gateway.</a> So to send SMS messages via this WooCommerce SMS plugin, there is a need to have a BulkGate account.

 ## Screenshots